Product

 Accounts Receivable and Dunning

-Accounts receivable refers to any outstanding invoices or money customers owe your company.
-This differs from account payables in that it is money that your company is obligated to receive for goods or services.
+Accounts receivable refer to any outstanding invoices or money customers owe your company.
+They differ from account payables in that they are money that your company is obligated to receive for goods or services.

 How you approach AR for your SaaS will depend on which of the following buckets you fall in: